chenyan19209219/gitlab-ce/doc/install/aws/index.md

     `gitlabhq_production`.
 At the very bottom, there's an option to enable auto updates to minor versions.
 You may want to turn it off.
 1. When done, click **Create database**.
+1. When the next screen comes up, scroll down to "Details" and find the "Security groups" entry.
+It will probably start with `rds-launch-wizard`.
+Make a note of that value.

+### Connect the RDS Security Group

+Let's navigate to our EC2 security groups and add a small change for our EC2 instances to be able to connect to RDS.
+In the EC2 section:

+1. Select "Security Groups" from the left nav
+1. Choose the RDS security group that you noted above, with the name starting `rds-launch-wizard`
+1. Edit the Inbound rules and click **Add Rule**.
+Choose PostgreSQL as the Type and under Source choose your main security group, i.e. `gitlab-security-group`.
+Click Save
+1. Back in the main security group list, choose your main security group, i.e. `gitlab-security-group`
+1. Edit the Inbound rules and click **Add Rule**.
+Choose Custom TCP Rule as the Type, 6379 (Redis) as the port range, and under Source choose the same security group, i.e. `gitlab-security-group`

+**_The document said, "Similar to the above, jump to the `gitlab-security-group` group and add a custom TCP rule for port `6379` accessible within itself."
+It's not clear why this couldn't have been done when we created the security group in the first place, above.
+For that matter, we could have created our PostgreSQL security group at that time, and connected them, and selected our PostgreSQL security group when creating the RDS instance.
+In any case, I'm not 100% certain the last step in this list is correct._**

 ### Installing the `pg_trgm` extension for PostgreSQL

+**_This section assumes you have an instance from which you can access the database, and that the instance has an /opt/gitlab directory.
+Neither of those is true if you've just been following the instructions.
+I'm going to hold off on this step, on the assumption I'll be able to do it later (from a bastion host?)_**

 Once the database is created, connect to your new RDS instance to verify access and to install a required extension.